discipl/waardepapieren/README.md

    the clerk-frontend container.
 Ensure that the validator app runs on the same (wifi) network as the clerk frontend.
 2. Run `docker-compose -f docker-compose-travis.yml up`

-Alternatively, you can use a live NLX version with:
+Alternatively, you can use a live NLX version (unmaintained configuration):

 1. Run `docker-compose up`